 4.1 Historical records in the Belon estuary

-A clear shift in sediment coloration over the paste 70 years were observed, closely aligned with the subsequent proliferation of the invasive red macroalga Gracilaria vermiculophylla (Figure 4).
+A clear shift in sediment coloration over the paste 70 years was observed, closely aligned with the subsequent proliferation of the invasive red macroalga Gracilaria vermiculophylla (Figure 4).
 Before 1976, the sediments appeared relatively light, indicating no detectable presence of this species.
 Following its initial appearance in 1976, subtle darkening of the sediment became discernible, coinciding with the early establishment of G. vermiculophylla.
-During the subsequent decades, the late 1970s through the 1990s, this darkening trend became more pronounced and widespread, reflecting an increasing spatial coverage and biomass of the algae.
+During the subsequent decades, the late 1970s through to the 1990s, this darkening trend became more pronounced and widespread, reflecting an increasing spatial coverage and subsequent biomass of the algae.
 By the early 2000s, and especially by 2024, the sediment exhibited consistently darker tones, indicative of extensive and persistent colonization by G. vermiculophylla.